joshbegley/nyt-latest/previous.md

 **Astros near deal with Blue Jays to add Yusei Kikuchi to beleaguered rotation: sources**\
-`HOUSTON — The Astros supplemented their injury-ravaged starting rotation with one of the best rental starters available on the trade market.`\
+`By Ken Rosenthal, Kaitlyn McGrath and Chandler Rome HOUSTON — The Astros supplemented their injury-ravaged starting rotation with one of the best rental starters available on the trade market.`\
 https://nytimes.com/athletic/5667017/2024/07/29/yusei-kikuchi-blue-jays-trade/

 **Team USA's biggest advantage in Olympic win over Japan: They have A'ja and Stewie**\